• Skip to primary navigation

 I am going to show you how to do these without a food processor, which is generally my preferred method.
 That means anyone can make these.

-They are a healthier version as they are made with 100% whole wheat flour.
+They are a whole-grain version as they are made with 100% whole wheat flour.
 I love to use whole grains in my recipe, and this is no exception.

 If you are new to baking with whole wheat, let me teach you how!
 This recipe is a great place to start as it is so easy and tastes amazing.